driessenslucas/researchproject/Thesis.md

 ## Feedback and Continuous Improvement

 During the evaluation of the practical part of this research the jury provided positive feedback, recognizing the successful application of reinforcement learning techniques.

-However, they also noted specific suggestions, such as the consistency of maze navigation in real-world applications.
-Their suggestions, including increasing wall distances and using a camera, offered possible solutions to these problems.
+- **Practical Implementation:** The jury appreciated the practical implementation of the RC car and the efforts to address real-world challenges.
+They acknowledged the complexity of transitioning from simulations to real-world scenarios and commended the adaptability and problem-solving skills demonstrated throughout the project even though the car didn't completely work as intended.

+- **Suggestions for Improvement:** Hans Ameel suggested increasing the distance between the walls to reduce the impact of the car diviating from the path.
+This was based on the observation that the car had a tendency to slightly drift off course due to the narrow maze walls.

 ## Methodological Rigor and Insights